nikhilsinghnegi/Stress-prediction-using-Deeplearning-frameworks-and-their-comparison/README.md

 # Stress-prediction-using-Deeplearning-frameworks-and-their-comparison
-here we are doing stress prediction using deep learning frameworks and compare them.
+Here we are doing stress prediction using deep learning frameworks and compare them.
 These frameworks are DiNN (difference based neural networl), StressNet and SCSNet (single channel stress network).
+First the data is uploaded from the gdrive folder.
+Then the data preprocessing happens.
+After setting up the different neural network blocks and the desired neural network architecture, we will train and test these network.
+And comapre their loss and error rates after 150 epochs. (here only 1000 data samples are taken for the NN training and testing).